The Eternal Flame - Actorsby dziwnytenswiat | created - 15 Aug 2013 | updated - 06 Dec 2017 | Public

 Humphrey DeForest Bogart was born in New York City, New York, to Maud Humphrey, a famed magazine illustrator and suffragette, and Belmont DeForest Bogart, a moderately wealthy surgeon (who was secretly addicted to opium).
 Bogart was educated at Trinity School, NYC, and was sent to Phillips Academy ...

-Anthony Quinn was born Antonio Rudolfo Oaxaca Quinn on April 21, 1915, in Chihuahua, Mexico, to Manuela (Oaxaca) and Francisco Quinn, who became an assistant cameraman at a Los Angeles (CA) film studio.
-His paternal grandfather was Irish, and the rest of his family was Mexican.
-After starting life ...
+Anthony Quinn was born Antonio Rodolfo Quinn Oaxaca (some sources indicate Manuel Antonio Rodolfo Quinn Oaxaca) on April 21, 1915, in Chihuahua, Mexico, to Manuela (Oaxaca) and Francisco Quinn, who became an assistant cameraman at a Los Angeles (CA) film studio.
+His paternal grandfather was Irish, ...

 9. Henry Fonda